 Now, on the other hand, if your favorite site is not listed among the different panels, hit the tiny ‘+’ button on the top left side of the screen.
 Then again, fill the details and click ‘Save’.

-Following the same procedure, you can also store your credit cards, shipping addresses, notes, web identities, government IDs, and more into the vault.
+Following the same procedure, you can also store your credit cards, shipping addresses, data, notes, web identities, government IDs, and more into the vault.

 #2.
 Password Boss uses 256-bit AES encryption to encrypt your data.
 But that’s not a new thing.
 It’s common among most of the similar programs.